semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 ### Overview

-Many funders and publishers now require you to get an [**ORCID**](https://orcid.org/) identifier: an id that is unique to you and which comes with you wherever you go.
+Many funders and publishers now require you to get an Open Researcher and Contributor ID ([**ORCID**](https://orcid.org/)): an identifier that is unique to you and which comes with you wherever you go.
 It eliminates *ambiguity* about your name so you can get full credit for your work.

 Do you have an ORCID id?
 Are you sure how best to use it?
 Bring your own device to this practical session and register for an ORCID id, link it to your other accounts, and find out more.